romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 That will create two files (`app/routes/login.js` and `app/templates/login.hbs`), will add a route to `app/router.js` and create unit tests as well.

-We now have a `/login` page we can link to.
-Let's add the following code to the bottom of our landing page:
+A `/login` now exists and you can link to.
+Add the following code to the bottom of your landing page:

 {% highlight html %}
 {% raw %}